High levels of absenteeism is one of the early warning indicators that a student may be falling off-track (Kennelly & Monrad, 2007)

 What was especially telling was the fact that when the boys “aged” out of the program, they kept coming anyway in order to be able to see their mentors.
 In 2016, the NYC Department of Youth and Community Development (DYCD)'s YMI mentoring programs expanded beyond their 25 Cornerstone sites to close to 66 sites and included youth in high school.
 In 2018, the program expanded again to include key youth development programs in their portfolio within the NYC Public Schools to infuse mentoring best practices in order to ensure that more NYC middle and high school youth were engaged in mentoring relationships.

 One study estimates that the human potential lost as a result of the educational achievement gap is the economic equivalent of a permanent national recession.
 By preparing young people for college and careers, mentoring helps develop the future workplace talent pipeline (Mentoring: At the crossroads of education, business and community, 2015).
 Mentors can also prepare their mentees for professional careers and assist with their workplace skills by:

 Helping set career goals and taking the steps to realize them.

 Using personal contacts to help young people network with industry professionals, find internships, and locate possible jobs.

 Introduce young people to resources and organizations they may not be familiar with.

 Skills for seeking a job, interviewing for a job, and keeping a job.

-Shenay Robinson, a social worker who works with young men in need in the Bronx.
-Shenay understands their challenges since she was one of the first mentees in the Memorial Youth Outreach mentoring program when she was in 6th grade.
+Shenay Robinson is a social worker who works with young men in need in the Bronx.
+Shenay understands their challenges from her own personal experience and how mentoring can help youth discover possibilities they otherwise could not have imagined for themselves.
+She was one of the first mentees in the Memorial Youth Outreach mentoring program when she was in 6th grade.
 Her mentor helped her see the possibilities.
 She went on to graduate from Temple University and receive her Advanced Master’s degree in social work from Columbia University.